Magnitus-/tractr-dockerfiles/reverse-proxy/README.md

 ## Features

 - Auto-renewing certificates.
 Reverse-proxy will gracefully reboot upon certificate renewal.
-- Reverse-proxy will function with unencrypted http is certificates cannot be located (useful for local dev)
+- Reverse-proxy will function with unencrypted http if certificates cannot be located (useful for local dev)
 - Routing file well isolated from the rest of the logic and easily editable
 - Reverse-proxy, as well as the letsencrypt client and server, run as a non-root user
 - Reverse-proxy spawned from dump-init which makes it responsive to SIGTERM signals